What is PO Copy email virus?

 |Malware Removal (Windows)||

-A couple of examples of other malspam campaigns are "Atlas Home Products Email Virus", "Talkline Communications Email Virus" and "Nico International Email Virus".
-It is worthwhile to mention that most of the times such emails are disguised official, important letters from legitimate companies, organizations.
-Other examples of malware that is distributed this way are Adwind, TrickBot, and Ursnif.
+Some examples of other malspam campaigns are "Atlas Home Products Email Virus", "Talkline Communications Email Virus" and "Nico International Email Virus".
+Note that these emails are often disguised official, important messages from legitimate companies and organizations.
+Other examples of malware distributed in this way include Adwind, TrickBot, and Ursnif.